JunctionAt/JunctionPVP/Design.md

     OfflinePlayers are stored in the Team object, and the config.yml.

-    Each player has a metadata value, JunctionPVP.team, stored at login.

-    Metadata changed when the player changes teams.
-(NEEDS TO BE REMOVED)
+    Player names are stored in map at startup, login, and team changes

     Plugin contains a 'teams' map of <PlayerName, Team>